RemcoVanDeelen/Destined-2022/Guide.md

 -
 Upon launching the game, you are confronted with the main menu.
 Here you can choose to start playing by loading one of three save-files.
 Alternatively you can change some settings or exit the game.

-The player can return to the main menu at any time in the escape menu (using the ESC key by default).
+The player can return to the main menu at any time in the escape menu (using the
-Note that returning to the main menu without saving first can cause loss of progress.
+ESC key by default).
+Note that returning to the main menu without saving first can
+cause loss of progress.

 #### Save-files
 When choosing to load a file, you can choose between 3 files.
 File 1 and 2 are identical on first launch.
-File 3 can be seen as a _sandbox mode_ as it has absurdly high stats and movement speed.
+File 3 can be seen as a _sandbox mode_ as it has absurdly high statistics and movement speed.

 When playing on any of these files, the player can save by either hitting the _SAVE_ button
-in the after pressing escape or by interacting with one of two checkpoints.
+after pressing escape or by interacting with one of two checkpoints.
 Saving to a file replaces the data previously written to that file.

 #### Movement
-Once a file has been loaded, the player starts in the bottom left corner of the screen and
+Once a file has been loaded, the player starts in the bottom left corner of the screen (or where
-can explore the starting room by using the movement controls (WASD by default).
+they last saved) and can explore the room by using the movement controls (WASD by default).
 Some tiles can be interacted with by pressing the interaction key (R by default).
 In the starting room most intractable tiles are animated with a sparkle effect,
 but interacting with the training dummy starts an example battle.
-When ready the player can move on to the next rooms by entering the gradient tiles.
+When ready, the player can move on to the next rooms by entering the gradient tiles.

 #### Battle
 Battles are started by interacting with the dummy or randomly while walking through the field.
 Battles are turn-based.
-A battle ends when either the player or all enemies run out of health (hp).
+A battle ends when either the player or all enemies run out of health (HP).
-During the player's turn you get the option to fight using stamina, use magic, or some basic actions.
+During the player's turn you get the option to fight using stamina, use magic, use items or some
+basic actions.

-When a battle ends the player is rewarded with 'soul' for each enemy they defeated.
+When a battle ends, the player is rewarded with 'soul' for each enemy they defeated.
-Soul functions like Exp in some other games, when enough soul is collected the player gains some stats.
+Soul functions like Exp in some other games, when enough soul is collected the player gains an
+increase in some statistics.

 When all enemies are defeated, the player also earns some gold which can be used to buy items.

-#### Stores and Stats
+#### Stores and Statistics
 Gold earned in battles can be spent on items in stores.
-Stores are found around the world and open a menu when interacted with.
+Stores are found around the world and open a menu, when interacted with.
 In stores the player can buy and sell items in exchange for gold.
 Only 12 items can be held at a time.

-The player can see what items they currently have by pressing the open stats key (I by default) when walking
+The player can see what items they currently have by pressing the open statistics key (I by default) when walking
 around.
-In this menu many other stats can be seen as well, like speed and gold.
+In this menu many other statistics can be seen as well, like speed and gold.

 #### Spells
 The player can unlock spells by interacting with some tiles.
 The player has 5 spell slots and can swap what spells are currently unlocked.
 Some spells provide passive effect and can not be used in combat, others are provide more
 noticeable active effects.

 ---
 _Combat_
 -
 This is a more detailed explanation on how combat works.
-The turn order for each battle is decided by the speed stat of the combatants.
+The turn order for each battle is decided by the speed statistic of the combatants.
-To see the stats of the enemies, press the image and keep the cursor hovering within its
+To see the statistics of the enemies, press their image and keep the cursor hovering within its
 boundary.
 In this info card, a small description  of the enemy is also provided.

 -\
 Walking on a tile in the field has a 1/12 chance to start a battle.
 The player then has a 2/7 chance to face a normal foe and a 1/7 chance to face a powerful foe.
-There is a 4/10 chance to add another enemy using the same chances as before except the enemy that
+There is a 4/10 chance to add another enemy using the same odds as before, except the enemy that
 was already selected has a 1/7 less chance to be selected again.
 This has a 3/10 chance to repeat once more resulting in a fight against 1~3 random enemies.

 -\
 Each unique enemy has a different range of moves:

-- Offencive foe:
+- Offensive foe:

       - Heavy attack,
         [Deals medium damage, cannot be used after a Double attack or a Heavy attack]